ralphpina/ActivityMapper/README.md

 # ActivityMapper
 Maps your activity.
 Uses Parse for persistence and MapBox to display maps.

+## Running
+To run this project you will need to add your own [sdk_keys.xml](mobile/src/main/res/values/sdk_keys.xml) file.
+This file is gitignored, so it will not sync when you pull this repo.

 ## About
 This is just a side project.